airbytehq/airbyte/airbyte-integrations/bases/base-python/CDK-README.md

 errors.
 It is not currently possible to specify a rate limit Airbyte should adhere to when making requests.

 ### Practical Tips
 * Airbyte recommends using the CDK template generator to develop with the CDK.
-The generated template created all the required scaffolding, with convenient TODOs, to allow developers to truly focus on implementing the API.
+The template generates created all the required scaffolding, with convenient TODOs, allowing developers to truly focus on implementing the API.

 ### Examples